explicit-robotics/explicit-robotics.github.io/source/exp_robot/cartpole.rst

      - (0, 0, 1)
      - (0, 0, 0, 0, 0, 1)

-The details of each values and the related theoretical backgrounds are presented in this post.
+The details of each values and the related theoretical backgrounds are presented in the Theory posts.

 Example
 =========